italia/spid-cie-oidc-django/docs/SETUP.md

 # load the demo configuration
 ./manage.py loaddata dumps/example.json

-# create a super user
+# create a super user NOTE: it work for loggin in to the admin, to use it for open-connect login "attributes" column in "auth_permission" table must be filled in
 ./manage.py createsuperuser

 # run the web server